 Given that it's one of the larger cities in the country, there are pickpockets at popular tourist landmarks.
 Follow your common sense and remain vigilant at all times.
 Bear in mind that flashing any cardboard sign very near to your body could be a pickpocket trick, as well as attempts to distract you in any way.

 NATURAL DISASTERS RISK : LOW

-There is no particular threat of natural disasters in Dresden, except for some earthquakes that happen every now and then.
+There is no particular threat of natural disasters in Dresden, except for some earthquakes that happen now and then.

 MUGGING RISK : LOW